boss-dao/proposals/Stage 1 - Received/05-03-2022 - CardanoShield - TheApeSociety.md

 * 1 x Chateau of high SLVD rating (Ideally A, B, or C).
 The top locations for Ape Society Cabins are Gocon City, Tasama City, and Canmard city. ~ 4K ADA budget

 Additional real estate and apes as budget permits, subject to market conditions.
+Allocation may be altered slightly if price floors move dramatically, this is a rough guide.

 Also, the argument could be made for buying additional frames and cabins to display more of the DAO's assets.